-Some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure the retained trees are not detrimentally affected during construction.
+The proposals are within influencing distance of several third-party trees and so some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure they are not detrimentally affected during construction.

-The relationship between the proposal and retained trees is sustainable and will not result in any unreasonable pressure to carry out inappropriate tree works.
+The relationship between the proposal and third-party trees is sustainable and will not result in any unreasonable pressure to carry out inappropriate tree works.

-If the proposal is implemented in accordance with the recommendations laid out in this report, neither the trees nor wider landscape will be adversely affected.
+If the proposal is implemented in accordance with the recommendations laid out in this report, neither the trees or wider landscape will be adversely affected.